 1. The NF Service Consumer shall send a POST request to the resource URI of "provide-pos-info" custom operation of the "Individual UE context" resource of the AMF.
 The payload body of the POST request may contain an indication of a positioning request from an emergency services or commercial services client, the required QoS and Supported GAD shapes.
 If the NF service consumer wants the location change information or deferred location information to be notified (e.g. during a handover procedure or for activation or completion of deferred location), it also provides a callback URI on which the EventNotify service operation is executed (see clause 5.5.2.3).

 2a.
-On success, "200 OK" shall be returned, the payload body containing the LCS correlation identifier, the location estimate, its age and accuracy and the information about the positioning method.
+On success, "200 OK" shall be returned, the payload body containing the location estimate, its age and accuracy and the information about the positioning method.
 If the request is invoked during a handover the response body shall also include the target AMF node identifier as specified in clause 6.10.3 of 3GPP TS 23.273 [42].

 2b.
+On accept, "202 Accepted" shall be returned if asynInd attribute in request is set to true and positioning is accepted and still under processing by AMF.
+In this case the AMF shall provide the URI of the resource in the AMF in the "Location" header of the response, which contains information regarding positioning.
+The AMF shall also provide a response body containing the cause, "WAITING_FOR_ASYNCHRONOUS_POSITIONING" that represents the current status of the postioning;

+2c.
+On accept, "204 No Content" shall be returned to acknowledge that AMF supports a deferred location request and a deferred location is accepted as specified in step 6 of clause 6.3.1 of 3GPP TS 23.273 [42];

+2d.
 On failure, one of the HTTP status code listed in Table 6.4.3.2.4.2.2-2 shall be returned.
 For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 6.4.3.2.4.2.2-2.